John and Lorena Bobbitt: Lorena

-After the trial, Lorena attempted to keep a low profile and reverted to the use of her birth name, Gallo.
-In October 1996, she made a visit to her native Ecuador, where she met with then-President Abdalá Bucaram for an official dinner.
+After the trial, Lorena attempted to keep a low profile and reverted to the use of her maiden name, Gallo.
+In October 1996, she visited her native country Ecuador, where she met with then-President Abdalá Bucaram for an official dinner.
 Some time later the two would baptize a child as a godmother and a godfather.
 Bucaram was criticized for inviting Lorena to the dinner.

 In December 1997, Lorena made news when she was charged with assault for punching her mother, Elvia Gallo, as they watched television.
 She was eventually acquitted of assault, and her mother continued to live with her.
-In 2007, she was working at a beauty salon in Washington, D.C. and in the same year founded Lorena's Red Wagon organization, which helps prevent domestic violence through family-oriented activities.
+In 2007, she was working at a beauty salon in Washington, D.C., and, the same year, founded Lorena's Red Wagon organization, which helps prevent domestic violence through family-oriented activities.

 In June 2008, Lorena appeared on the CBS News program The Early Show, where she talked about her life since the incident.
 In the interview, she said that she was in a long-term relationship with a man named Dave Bellinger and that they had a two-and-a-half-year-old daughter.